gerard-grau/LightChaser_2024-France-Tech-Arena/README.md

 # Optical Network Service Continuity Optimization

-This project contains our solution for the **Tech Arena 2024 - Optical Network Service Continuity Optimization Challenge**, developed by the team **Gerard Grau García, Marc, and Pol**.
+This project contains our solution for the **Tech Arena 2024 - Optical Network Service Continuity Optimization Challenge**, developed by the team **Gerard Grau, Marc Herrero, and Pol Resina**.

 ## Problem Overview